htylim/Ernesto/README.md

   - Clean side panel display of summaries
   - Summarization is done using OpenAI's Responses API (asking the API plainly "summarize this article")

+- **Article Question-Answering**

+  - Ask questions about the article content
+  - Get AI-powered answers based on the article text
+  - Interactive Q&A interface in the side panel

 - **Text-to-Speech**

   - Listen to summaries with built-in audio player